ploetz-zeller/symbio-documentation/docs/developer/services/graphic/request_json.md

 <td>
 The JSON format has to support layout and rendering requests for multiple purposes (<code>cxn</code> and <code>flow</code>) as well as multiple configurations.
 <br/>
-Thus it provides some meta-information like the requested  <b>"result"</b>, the type of  <b>"calculation"</b> to apply and details regarding layout and rendering configuration <b>"cfg"</b>.<br/>
+Thus it provides some meta-information like the requested  <b>"result"</b>, the type of  <b>"calculation"</b> to apply and details regarding layout and rendering configurations <b>"configurations"</b>.<br/>
-Beside taht, the JSON holds the data in the <b>"elements"</b> property just like the BPMN does it in the <b>&lt;bpmn:definitions/&gt;</b> tag.
+Besides that, the JSON holds the data in the <b>"elements"</b> property just like the BPMN does it in the <b>&lt;bpmn:definitions/&gt;</b> tag.
 </td>
 </tr>
 </table>

 ## The <code>result</code> property
 The supported *result* types are:
-1. <code>sesvg</code> (standalone enriched SVG) - used in case the resulting SVG hast to be embedded into a custom HTML page and log messages are desired
+1. <code>sesvg</code> (standalone enriched SVG) - used in case the resulting SVG has to be embedded into a custom HTML page and log messages are desired
-2. <code>ssvg</code> (standalone SVG) - used in case the resulting SVG hast to be embedded into a custom HTML page and log messages are not desired
+2. <code>ssvg</code> (standalone SVG) - used in case the resulting SVG has to be embedded into a custom HTML page and log messages are not desired
-3. <code>esvg</code> (HTML embedded enriched SVG) - used in case the resulting HTML hast to be displayed directly (e. g. in a test app) and log messages are desired
+3. <code>esvg</code> (HTML embedded enriched SVG) - used in case the resulting HTML has to be displayed directly (e. g. in a test app) and log messages are desired
-4. <code>svg</code> (HTML embedded SVG) - used in case the resulting HTML hast to be displayed directly (e. g. in a test app) and log messages are not desired
+4. <code>svg</code> (HTML embedded SVG) - used in case the resulting HTML has to be displayed directly (e. g. in a test app) and log messages are not desired
 5. <code>ejson</code> (enriched JSON) - used in case the resulting JSON should be parsed to post-process the calculation result and log messages are desired
 6. <code>json</code> (JSON) - used in case the resulting JSON should be parsed to post-process the calculation result and log messages are not desired